sensible-hq/sensible-docs/readme-sync/v0/integrations/3000 - quickstart.md

-- To get started with extracting from your custom documents, see [Overview](doc:overview).
+- To get started with extracting from your custom documents, see [Getting Started](doc:getting-started-ai).